danielsaidi/StoreKitPlus/README.md

+## Getting started

+The [online documentation][Documentation] has a guide to get started with StoreKitPlus.

 ## Documentation

 The [online documentation][Documentation] contains more information, code examples etc. and makes it easy to overview the various parts of the library.